Today, driven by the myriad of data that the customers are willingly giving to businesses, personalization has taken up different shapes and concepts.

 Omnichannel personalization is the act of tailoring an experience to a customer, based on the information a business has learned about the customer from multiple channels.

-Now while the channels through which they are approaching your business or preferring to be approached might be different, but what is not different is their demand for personalization.
-In fact, with statistics like personalized emails seeing a 14% greater click through rate and strategically personalized web experiences getting an average of 20% rise in sales, what can be concurred is a conclusion that omnichannel personalization in many ways have become the secret to business success.
+Now while the channels through which they are approaching your business or preferring to be approached might be different, what is not different is their demand for personalization.
+In fact, with statistics like personalized emails seeing a 14% greater click-through rate and strategically personalized web experiences getting an average of 20% rise in sales, what can be concurred is a conclusion that omnichannel personalization in many ways has become the secret to business success.

 In this article cum guide, we are going to look into the multiple ways through which you can achieve true omnichannel personalization.

-Now in order to understand how to personalize your customer experience, it will first be necessary to know the mechanics of personalization - a term that looks into what information counts as valid to devise your omnichannel personalization strategies upon.
+Now in order to understand how to personalize your customer experience, it will first be necessary to know the mechanics of personalization - a term that looks into what information counts as valid to devise your omnichannel personalization strategies.

 So, let us answer that first in our guide to omnichannel personalization for businesses.

 There are mainly two kinds of information that you need to base your omnichannel personalization on - Anonymous and Personal.

 Even with this basic information there are some superficial level of changes that you can bring around in your omnichannel offerings.
 This does not necessarily involve personalization but gives off a sense of value: